 The following job interview statistics show just how challenging the labour market can sometimes be.
 They reveal that getting to the interview stage is only a small part of the story.

-Here are some insightful job statistics from for everyone, from workers to entrepreneurs.
+Here are some insightful job statistics for everyone, from workers to entrepreneurs.

 (INC)